BalajiM5710/ScrapeGraphAI-ProductPriceFinder/README.md

 ### Important Note:
 - **Avoid CSV Spamming**: Please do not input a large CSV file with too many products as it may slow down the API calls.
 Stick to **3 products** for optimal performance with Groq API.

 ### ScrapeGraphAI and Its Limitations:
-- **ScrapeGraphAI** was utilized for advanced LLM-based scraping.
-However, due to some unsolvable errors and time constraints, it could not be fully integrated into the Streamlit UI for seamless deployment.
-While it offers great potential for automated scraping and AI-driven insights, the limitations in deployment led to relying on standard scraping with Selenium for the UI version of the tool.
+- **ScrapeGraphAI** was used for advanced LLM-based scraping in the project.
+However, due to unsolvable errors and time constraints, it was not fully integrated into the **Streamlit** UI.
+Scripts like **`amazonscrapper.py`** and **`flipkartscrapper.py`** were intended to leverage ScrapeGraphAI for efficient scraping and insights but encountered deployment issues.
+Despite its potential, limitations prevented full deployment in the final UI version, leading to a shift to standard web scraping methods with **Selenium**.

 ### Groq API and LLM Used: